google/clif/clif/python/primer.md

 section of your choice but keep in mind that some of the Clif features used in that section were probably introduced in earlier sections.

 NOTE: The examples used in this doc live in `clif/examples/`.
-Each example is contained in its own directory.
-Within the directory, the Clif wrapping is a present in the directory named `clif`.
+Each example has its own directory.
+Within that directory, the Clif wrapping is in the subdirectory named `clif`.
 The `clif` directory also contains a test illustrating the usage of the corresponding Clif wrapping and its features.

-## The Basics
+## The Basics {#basics}

-### File Organization
+### File Organization {#basic_file_org}

-Clif enables one to wrap C++ constructs defined in header files.
+Clif enables you to wrap C++ constructs defined in header files.
 To avoid [ODR](https://en.wikipedia.org/wiki/One_Definition_Rule) violations, a strict policy is suggested.
 * The name of the Clif file must be `<HEADER>.clif`.
 Note the **`.clif`**